devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	}
 }
 ```
 Temperature unit in Celsius degrees.
-Acceleration unit is metre per second squared.
+Acceleration unit is meter per second squared.
 Rotation unit is degree per second.

 ## devices/hmc5883l/read
 Read magnetometer, i.e. compass data.
 All configs are default, sensor field range is 1.3 gauss.

 *Parameters*:
 "address" - I2C HMC5883L device address.
-Behavior is the same as i2c interface, except it can be ommitted.
+Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x3C.
 "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.